MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-hand.md

 1. Run the scene.
 To test the feature we've added on this step:

-    - Hover over an object.
+    - Hover over an object with the cursor,
-    - Grab it by clinching your hand into a fist.
+    - Grab it by clinching your hand into a fist,
-    - Move the object to a new location.
+    - Move the object to a new location,
     - Release the object by spreading your fingers apart.

 ## Step 3 - Move Object in 3D Space